moneymanagerex/moneymanagerex/po/readme.md

 + Post your translated .po file on the forum or Email it to zealsupport mailing list (you are on there aren't you) with as much or as little as you have done, and I will get it up and running as soon as possible. :-)
 + So your .PO language file has been added to the MMEX install.
 Good.
 MMEX is now localized for your language.
 However, as new versions come out, new strings are added to MMEX and you'll need to update your .PO file accordingly.
 Every new release, the .po files in the install will be updated with new strings.
-You need to download the latest release and open the .po file and update it with new translations for the strings and send it back to me.
+You need to download the latest [release](https://github.com/moneymanagerex/moneymanagerex/releases) and open the .po file and update it with new translations for the strings.
-Alternative way is make translation online on launchad.net service.
+Then upload the file into the [forum](http://forum.moneymanagerex.org/viewforum.php?f=6).

 #####Tips
 If you add new .po file, you should add new rule to the po.bkl.